Buddytheelff/webmapping/Chapter10/readme.md

 ###### Figure 1.5: The choropleth map with enumeration unit borders

-> ### **Apply your color scale generator to your enumeration units.
+> ### **Apply your color scale generator to the enumeration units.
 Make sure your script assigns a neutral color to any units with no value for the expressed attribute.**

 Lesson 2: Drawing a Coordinated Visualization
 ---------------------------------------------